hoangbv15/android-charge-limiter/README.md

 Download this script to your computer using whatever method you prefer, git clone  or copy paste.
 Open the script and edit the lines containing the `USB_HUB` and `USB_PORT` variables with the values found above.

+You can also change `CHARGE_STOP_LEVEL` from 80 to a value you prefer, such as 70 or 95.

 Allow the script to be executed
 ```
 chmod +x charge_limiter.sh